runrig-coop/hedgerows/notes/draft-artifacts.md

     late as Stalin's collectivization ("Property in Land" p.
 1393)

+## Twitter Revolutions, _Revolution OS_, and Helicopters at 1am
+The Free Culture Movement, or the principles it advocated for, were at least on my radar throughout the aughts.
+This was out of naked self-interest if nothing else.
+I was a broke 20-something, trying to make rent on my Loisaida apartment while struggling first to get through college and then through a global recession.
+I also had a taste for obscure music and films, and in that primordial age before Spotify and Netflix, torrenting was my best if not only option.
+Somewhere between late 2011 and early 2012, however, I gained a whole new appreciation for the meaning of information freedom.

+In the early hours of November 15, 2011, I woke up to the sound of many, many helicopters flying low and fast over Manhattan, their powerful spotlights strobing across my bedroom window.
+The occasional late night NYPD chopper was nothing out of the ordinary in Bloomberg's cleaner, friendlier, post-9/11 New York City, but this was another level of intensity.
+It took a few unsuccessful attempts to fall back asleep before I realized where they were likely heading.
+The commotion had woken my roommate, too, so we went to the roof for a better look.
+There wasn't much to see, just the lights from a dozen or more helicopters scanning the rooftops and empty city streets, mostly concentrated about a mile and a half south of us.
+Still, we knew what it meant: they were raiding the encampment in Zuccotti Park.
+The cops, the bankers and their good pal the mayor had all had enough, and they were finally putting an end to Occupy Wall Street.

+Like a lot of New Yorkers, I had been quietly supportive of the movement, joined a couple rallies when it seemed convenient, but didn't guess it posed much of a threat to the halls of power — and that was too bad.
+This reaction seemed entirely out of proportion though.
+In the weeks that followed, I learned plenty that made me think maybe powerful people did have some reason to worry: there was the vast sum of money anonymously donated to police union in the weeks prior to the raid; the restraining order issued by State Supreme Court Justice Lucy Billings and the cavalier way it was ignored by Bloomberg and the cops; the brazen assaults against members of the press; just the sheer expenditure of resources and the political gamble they were willing to take to stamp it out once and for all.
+Something clearly made them rate Occupy more of a threat than I had.

+While those impressions were still fresh, SOPA/PIPA...

 ## Stealing the Commons from off the Goose
 via James Boyle's 2003 ["The Second Enclosure Movement and the Construction of the Public Domain"](https://scholarship.law.duke.edu/lcp/vol66/iss1/2/):